 The Remote is a plastic design that comes apart (after prying with a screwdriver), and is powered by two AA batteries.
 Once installed, the Remote will light up with a corresponding color to activate a particular scene, before slowly dimming down again.

-The remote works differently depending on whether you’re using it on iOS or Android.
-With iOS, it requires you to have some sort of Home hub such as an Apple TV or HomePod, in order to pair with and control your lights.
+The remote works differently depending on whether you’re using it on iOS 12 or Android Q. With iOS, it requires you to have some sort of Home hub such as an Apple TV or HomePod, in order to pair with and control your lights.

 On Android, you’ll need to use the Nanoleaf Rhythm Module to control your lights with the Remote, and you’ll also need the Rhythm Module on iOS if you want to adjust brightness.
 It’s a slightly fragmented experience owing to the differences between the two platforms, so just keep this in mind if you’re currently thinking of picking up a Remote.